sigmorphon/2024TokenST/README.md

     poorer  proxy  false

 ## Allowed Data Sources
 For pre-training your baby language models and training your tokenizer, you can only use the 100M word dataset from the [BabyLM Challenge 2023](https://babylm.github.io/archive_2023.html).
 For training your tokenizer, you can additionally use the English morphological data from the [SIGMORPHON Shared Task 2022 on Morpheme Segmentation](https://github.com/sigmorphon/2022SegmentationST).
+Please note: this morphological data had some noises and we will release a more clean version of this data soon here.

 ## Evaluation